polybaseio/polybase-test-1/Readme.md

 ### Overview

-You are tasked with building an AI based recipe generating platform where users can create, view, and generate and share recipes with others.
+You are tasked with building an AI based recipe generating platform where users can generate, view, and, share recipes with others.
 The platform should have a client and server architecture, with a simple database to store generated recipe data.
-The frontend should be built using Tailwind CSS.

 ### Requirements